Looking for the best day trips from Paris?

-Without a doubt, Paris hides a tonne of attractions and activities for any traveller.
+Without a doubt, the French capital hides a ton of attractions and activities for any traveler.
+But what about the countryside?

 Wondering how?
-Simply join the best day trips from Paris!
+By joining the best day trips from Paris!

-One of the largest palaces in the world invites you to explore its 700+ rooms.
+One of the largest and most famous palaces in the world invites you to explore its 700+ rooms.
 The State Apartments, the King’s Bedroom, and the Hall of Mirrors are just some of the architectural highlights of the Versailles Palace.

-With the pre-booked tours of Versailles, you’ll be able to breeze through security and avoid the lines.
-Still, have in mind that all those queueing people will eventually get in and fill the rooms of the palace.
+With the pre-booked Paris tours of Versailles, you’ll be able to breeze through security and avoid the lines.
+Still, keep in mind that all those queueing people will eventually get in and fill the rooms of the palace.
 Therefore, come to Versailles as early as possible in the morning.

 Some of the tours include a guide while others offer you an interactive multimedia solution.